tomasz-stefaniak/local-weave/README.md

 # Local-Weave

-A CLI tool for finding PDF files in a directory, extracting their text content, and preparing them for a Weaviate vector database.
+A CLI tool for finding PDF files in a directory, extracting their text content, and making them searchable using Weaviate vector database.

 ## Installation